TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

               ...
           x = property(_get_x, _set_x)

-   In order to correctly interoperate with the abstract base class machinery, the descriptor must identify itself as abstract using :attr:`__isabstractmethod__`.
+   In order to correctly interoperate with the abstract base kundi machinery, the descriptor must identify itself as abstract using :attr:`__isabstractmethod__`.
 In general, this attribute should be ``True`` if any of the methods used to compose the descriptor are abstract.
 For example, Python's built-in :class:`property` does the equivalent of::

-      class Descriptor:
+      kundi Descriptor:
           ...
           @property
           def __isabstractmethod__(self):